ibm-cloud-docs/secrets-manager/service-credentials.md

 {: #service-credentials-cli}
 {: cli}

 To create a Service credential secret by using the {{site.data.keyword.secrets-manager_short}} CLI plug-in, run the [**`ibmcloud secrets-manager secret-create`**](/docs/secrets-manager?topic=secrets-manager-secrets-manager-cli#secrets-manager-cli-secret-create-command) command.
 You can specify the type of secret by using the `--secret-type service_credentials` option.
 For example, the following command creates a Service credential for a Cloud Object Storage instance, with HMAC support.
-As well as specifying the IAM role to provide for this credential, eg `Writer`.
+As well as specifying the IAM role to provide for this credential, for example `Writer`.

 ```sh
 ibmcloud secrets-manager secret-create --secret-type="service_credentials" --secret-name="example-service-credentials-secret" --secret-source-service='{"instance": {"crn": "CRN of the instance to create a credential for"},"parameters": {"HMAC": true},"role": {"crn": "crn:v1:bluemix:public:iam::::serviceRole:Writer"}}'